edwin465/SSVEP-Impulse-Response/README.md

 Date: 23 March 2021

+# Citation and Contact

 All of the codes are prepared by Chi Man Wong.
-If you have any feedback or questions, please send email to chiman465@gmail.com.
+If you have any comments or questions, please send email to chiman465@gmail.com.

 If you use this code for a publication, please cite the following paper: